mdraminski/CytoMeth/README.md

 ./CytoMeth.sh
 ```

 It is also possible to run the batch processing separately for all samples located in *'/input/'* directory.
-It it is required  please type in a terminal window:
+If it is required  please type in a terminal window:
 ```bash
 Rscript R/CytoMeth.R
 ```